 - Cambridge First Certificate in English (FCE) at A or B grade

-- IGCSE ESOL at A or B grade (for sixth form)
+- IGCSE ESOL at A or B grade (for the sixth form)

 - IELTS (International English Language Testing System) at least level 5.5